 ThresholdSig - Setting New Standards For Wallet Security

-Threshold signatures (ThresholdSig) implemented with MPC provide higher confidentiality, integrity, and availability than MultiSig, with the operational simplicity and blockchain efficiency benefits of a single key.
-Shares of a single key are distributed to multiple approving parties, rather than full keys as with MultiSig.
-Only t (a user defined threshold) of n (number of MPC configured parties) key shares are required to authorize a transaction, enabling secure transactions even if one or possibly more parties are unavailable.
+Threshold signatures (ThresholdSig) implemented with MPC provides higher security, privacy, and availability than MultiSig, with the operational simplicity and blockchain efficiency benefits of a single signature.
+Shares of a single key are generated on the devices of multiple approving parties, rather than generating then distributing multiple keys as with MultiSig.
+Only m (a user defined threshold) of n (number of MPC configured parties) key shares are required to authorize a transaction, enabling secure transactions even if one or possibly more parties are unavailable.
 Distributed processing using MPC signs for the transaction, without ever producing a whole key on any device, at any time.
 The non-existence of a whole key mitigates the risk of theft, and the off-chain policy attributes of ThresholdSig yield tremendous operational benefits.

 ThresholdSig is very efficient in terms of blockchain transaction capacity.
-Historically, single signature transactions used one hashed private key address, resulting in the least amount of on-chain recorded data per transaction.
-This single address attribute supported the highest number of transactions per fixed length block.
-Transactions signed for using MultiSig typically record multiple hashed private key addresses associated with multiple private keys, typically three keys instead of one.
-Even with optimization schemes, the recording of multiple signatures can easily double the amount of total data recorded per MultiSig transaction, effectively reducing the number of transactions per block by up to half.
-This resulted in a tradeoff decision to either optimize for security, or optimize for transaction density.
-Fortunately, transactions signed for using Sepior ThresholdSig record only a single private key address to the blockchain, to provide the highest level of transaction density, while also providing the highest level of security.
+Single signature transactions record one signature, historically resulting in the least amount of on-chain recorded data per transaction.
+This single signature attribute supported the highest number of transactions per fixed length block.
+Transactions signed for using MultiSig record multiple signatures associated with multiple private keys, typically two or three keys instead of one.
+Even with compression optimization schemes, the recording of multiple signatures increases the amount of total data recorded per MultiSig transaction by 20% to 40% or more.
+This reduces the number of transaction per fixed length block.
+As a result, miners typically charge higher transaction fees for MultiSig signed transactions.
+This resulted in a tradeoff decision to either optimize for security, or optimize for transaction density and lower costs.
+Fortunately, transactions signed for using Sepior ThresholdSig record only a single private key address to the blockchain, to provide the highest level of transaction density available, while also providing the highest level of security.
 It’s kind of like having your cake and eating it too!

 Cryptocurrency Wallet Security Considerations